-- 4.6.1.
-Always fit the non-return valves provided to the torch before connecting the respective hoses.
-The non-return valves provided have different direction threads to ensure that they are fitted to the correct side of the torch.
-The OXYGEN non-return valve has a normal thread and will fit to the blue coded side of the torch (See colour coding on valve knobs).
-The ACETYLENE non-return valve has a reverse thread and will fit to the red coded side of the torch (See colour coding on valve knobs). - 4.6.2.
-Connect the two hoses to the respective non-return valves fitted to the torch handle. - WARNING!
+- 4.7.1.
+Always fit non-return valves (not supplied) to the torch before connecting the respective hoses.
+Non-return valves have different direction threads to ensure that they are fitted to the correct side of the torch.
+An OXYGEN non-return valve has a normal thread and will fit to the blue coded side of the torch (See colour coding on valve knobs).
+An ACETYLENE non-return valve has a reverse thread and will fit to the red coded side of the torch (See colour coding on valve knobs). - 4.7.2.
+Connect the two hoses (not supplied) to the respective non-return valves fitted to the torch handle. - WARNING!
+Ensure hose fittings are sufficiently tightened to the torch, We recommend to tighten both joints at the same time using two spanners to offer counter resistance whilst applying sufficient pressure to tighten all connections to ensure no leaks and no damage to the torch - □ WARNING!
 If traces of oil or grease are found, DO NOT use.
 Contact your gas supplier immediately.

-5. WELDING OPERATION
+5. WELDING

-☐ IMPORTANT!
+IMPORTANT.
 LEAK TEST ALL CONNECTIONS AND VALVES PRIOR TO EACH USE OF THE EQUIPMENT.